 Business writing and tone

-Professional writing differs from technical writing in its tone toward its target audience.
+The main difference between technical communication and business communication is in its tone toward the target audience.
 The audience, of course, is people internal or external to a business or organization.
 This audience is diverse, but will always need to understand the content and why it is important.

 That ‘why’ will be defined by the specific target audience and the business’s goal.
 For this reason, the tone of business writing can vary a lot.
 For a proposal, persuasive language may highlight the factual aspects of the bid.
 For an internal memo, a direct formal voice may be used.
 For an external email to a new client, the writer may employ a professional but warm delivery.
 Each of these examples requires clear, accessible writing, but the intended audiences change the tone.